AtomicTessellator/fhi-vibes/docs/Documentation/phonopy.md

 #### `workdir`

-The working directory for running the calculations and storing output files.
+`str`: The working directory for running the calculations and storing output files.
+Default is `phonopy`.
+When `auto` is chosen, a name is chosen bases on the chemical formula of the compound, the supercell matrix, and the supercell volume, e.g., `phonopy_Si_100_020_001_40.247` for silicon with a 1x2x1 supercell of volume 40.247Å³.